 This variation of the masu box is a creation of Romi Halabaso (Philippines).
 To make it we will fold two paper boxes –one box being the lid, and the other the base.
 The lid will have a diamond shape, and, when removed, will reveal the base of the box which will display the shape of a heart.

-It’s a heart and a diamond, two in one, perfect for a sweet Valentine’s day gift!
+It’s a heart and a diamond, two in one, perfect for a sweet Valentine’s day gift or as a Jewelry Box.

 The following step-by-step video shows how to make Romi’s Heart-Diamond Box.
 Thank you Romi for granting permission to present your model in this video!